-auth-setting single-sign-on agent (address) description (description) down position up address is the IP address of an SSO Agent.
+auth-setting single-sign-on agent (address) description (description) down position up address is the IPv4 address of an SSO Agent.
+In Fireware v12.3 or higher, you can specify an IPv6 address.

 Specify an Active Directory Single Sign-On (SSO) agent on the network.
 In Fireware v12.2 or higher, you can specify up to four SSO Agents.